das-kaesebrot/wg-interactive/README.md

 - Or: a python virtualenv with packages from `Pipfile`

 ## Usage
-Launch `wg-interactive.py` as sudo.
+Launch `wg-interactive.py` as root.
 The tool will prompt for all options interactively.

 ## Configuration options
 #### Environment variables